Aluminium Anodising

 anodized aluminium parts

 Anodising gives the aluminium surface a superior appearance.
-As we know that the surface consists of the pores with pigments as well as the uncoloured portions where the surface reacted with oxygen to prevent further oxidation.
+As we know, the surface consists of the pores with pigments as well as the uncoloured portions where the surface reacts with oxygen to prevent further oxidation.
 As the light strikes both these surface features at the same time, it interferes on reflection, giving the metal an attractive metallic shine.

 The surface also has very few imperfections as it reacts uniformly with the electrolyte giving it a smooth finish.